citerus/bookbot/README.md

 Hello Johan!

-### How to start the dropwizard-project application
+### How to start the bookbot application

-1. Run `mvn clean install` to build your application
+1. Run `./gradlew stage` to build your application
-1. Start application with `java -jar target/dropwizard-project-1.0-SNAPSHOT.jar server config.yml`
+1. Start application with `java -jar target/bookbot-1.0-SNAPSHOT.jar server config.yml`
 1. To check that your application is running enter url `http://localhost:8080`

 ### Health Check